AdobeDocs/express-add-on-samples/script-runtime-samples/communication-iframe-script-runtime/README.md

 ## About

-This project has been created with _@adobe-ccwebext/create-ccweb-add-on_.
-As an example, this Add-on demonstrates how to get started using the script runtime add-ons to communicate between the iframe running your add-on and the script runtime.
+This Add-on demonstrates how to get started using the script runtime add-ons and communicate between the iframe (index.html) running your add-on and the script runtime (code.js).

 ## Tools